ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 ---
 title: How to run a light node with Geth
-description: How to download, install and run Geth "light".
+description: How to download, install and run a lightclient with Geth.
-authors: ["Brian Gu", "Chris Hobcroft"]
+authors: "Brian Gu"
 tags: ["clients", "geth", "nodes"]
 skill: beginner
 lang: en